dway123/clip-motw/explainer.md

 ## Introduction

-Introduce a Mark of the Web for the Web Clipboard.
-This would be a format written in parallel with other already-written formats, which can inform native applications that the format originated from the web, as well as which source url the data came from.
+The web clipboard is does not currently indicate that its data originates from the web.
+This means that, unlike with downloaded files, native applications are unable to use such information to optionally provide defense in depth or other protections based on this information.

-This feature exists in native applications today, and allows native applications to optionally implement additional safeguards or defense in depth.
-Clipboard could benefit from a similar feature, so that native applications may have more knowledge of the origin of their data.
+This explainer proposes a Mark of the Web (MoTW) for the Web Clipboard.
+This MoTW would be a format written in parallel with other already-written formats, which can inform native applications that the format originated from the web, as well as which source url the data came from.

 ## Goals

 - Provide an additional method for defense in depth, as the Downloads Mark of the Web does.
-- Avoid exacerbating privacy/security implications already present in the clipboard.
+- Preserve user privacy/security.

 ## Non-goals

-Like with Downloads, not all native applications must check this MoTW, especially at first.
+- Require all native applications to check this MoTW (Like with Downloads, not all native applications must check this MoTW, especially at first).
-Discuss raw clipboard access design.
-While the author of this explainer may also be considering raw clipboard access, this MoTW would be applied on all web clipboard data.
-It’s not advantageous to have a hypothetical, separate “sanitized clipboard MoTW” and “unsanitized clipboard MoTW”.
+- Discuss raw clipboard access design.
+(While the author of this explainer may also be considering raw clipboard access, this MoTW would be applied on all web clipboard data.
+It’s not advantageous to have a hypothetical, separate “sanitized clipboard MoTW” and “unsanitized clipboard MoTW”.)

 ## Mark of the Web